 Suspension should not be considered lightly in any circumstances.
-Suspension does not suspend the contract of employment; it merely suspends its performance.
+Suspension does not suspend the contract of employment; it merely suspends its performance, i.e. the employee's work duties.

-An employer may suspend employees who are striking and an employer may suspend non-striking employees who have no work because of a strike by other employees.
-The suspension of striking employees ensures that no wages are payable to those employees and both striking and non-striking employees may be suspended even if the strike is unlawful.
+An employer may suspend employees who are striking, as well as non-striking employees who have no work because of a strike by other employees.
+The suspension of striking employees ensures that no wages are payable to those employees.
+Both striking and non-striking employees may be suspended even if the strike is unlawful.

-An employer may also suspend an employee as part of its disciplinary process and a suspension during a disciplinary process is usually suspension on pay.
+An employer may also suspend an employee as part of its disciplinary process.
+A suspension during a disciplinary process is usually suspension on pay.
 The rules of procedural fairness apply to suspension during a disciplinary process.